andremann/SKG-IF/docs/source/datasources.rst

 Jurisdiction
 ----
-:Description: EOSC Data Source Profile The property defines the jurisdiction of the users of the data source, based on the vocabulary for this property
+:Description: The property defines the jurisdiction of the users of the data source, based on the vocabulary for this property
 :Type: Vocabulary: `Jurisdiction <https://wiki.eoscfuture.eu/display/PUBLIC/D.+v4.00+EOSC+Data+Source+Profile#D.v4.00EOSCDataSourceProfile-Jurisdiction>`_
 :Use: Mandatory (1)